Prem-Mishra007/pullbear/README.md

     "minLength": 10,

     // 🎯 Regex pattern that the commit message must match
-    // Example below requires the message to end with a period.
+    // Example: Requires the message to end with a period.
     "pattern": ".*\\.$",

-    // 🧠 Automatically extract a ticket ID from the branch name
+    // 🧠 Extract a ticket ID from the branch name automatically "autoInjectTicketFromBranch": true,
-    // Set to true to enable.
-    "autoInjectTicketFromBranch": true,

-    // 📍 Where to inject the ticket: 'prefix' or 'postfix'
+    // 📍 Where to inject the ticket — 'prefix' or 'postfix' "injectPosition": "prefix",
-    // prefix → [TICKET] Commit message
-    // postfix → Commit message [TICKET]
-    "injectPosition": "prefix",

-    // 🔎 Regex used to extract the ticket ID from the branch name
+    // 🔎 Pattern to extract ticket (e.g. PROJ-123)
-    // For example, feature/PROJ-123-login will extract "PROJ-123"
     "ticketPattern": "[A-Z]+-\\d+",

-    // 🧱 Format of the injected ticket
-    // Use `%TICKET%` placeholder.
-Examples:
-    // "[%TICKET%]" → [PROJ-123]
-    // "(#%TICKET%)" → (#PROJ-123)
-    "ticketFormat": "[%TICKET%]"
+    // 🧱 Ticket format.
+Use %TICKET% placeholder "ticketFormat": "[%TICKET%]",
+  },
+  "restrict": {
+    "sensitiveFiles": {
+      // 🔒 Enable check for sensitive files
+      "enabled": true,

+      // 🚫 Files to block from commit (supports glob patterns) "patterns": [
+        ".env", // exact match
+        "**/*.pem", // any .pem file
+        "**/secrets.*", // secrets.*
+        "debug.log", // debug log file
+      ],

+      // ✅ Allowed exceptions
+      "allowlist": ["examples/.env.example"],
     }
 }
 ```
+---
+## ⚠️ License Notice

+PullBear is **source-available**, not open-source.
+You may read, use, and modify it for **personal and internal company use only**.

+**Commercial use, redistribution, or rebranding is strictly prohibited.**

+See [LICENSE](./LICENSE) for full terms or contact **hello@pullbear.dev**.

 ---

 ### &nbsp;